symmetriccurve/Interview-questions/Reactjs Question.md

 ---

-### How different is componentWillMount Vs ComponentDidMount ?
+### How different is componentWillMount Vs component-did-mount ?
 (M)

-componentWillMount is called before the render is called and ComponentDidMount is called after the render.
+componentWillMount is called before the render is called and component-did-mount is called after the render.

 ##### ReactJs,Frequently Asked